 Article 4.
 Membership Categories

-§3.
-The RRO Members are national Reproduction Rights Organisations that are legal entities lawfully constituted according to the laws and usages of their country of origin.
+4.2 The RRO Members are national Reproduction Rights Organisations that are legal entities lawfully constituted according to the laws and usages of their country of origin.
 The RRO Members manage the rights referred to in Article 3 with regard to users, in the interest of authors and publishers and with both categories of rightholders represented on their governing bodies.

-§4.
-The Associate RRO Members are national Reproduction Rights Organisations that are legal entities lawfully constituted according to the laws and usages of their country of origin.
+4.3 The Associate RRO Members are national Reproduction Rights Organisations that are legal entities lawfully constituted according to the laws and usages of their country of origin.
 The Associate RRO Members manage the rights referred to in Article 3 with regard to users, in the interest of rightholders, but have only one of the categories of rightholders (authors or publishers) represented on their governing bodies; or collect remuneration for the use of rights referred to in Article 3 without being actively engaged in the licensing of such rights.

-§ 5.
-The Provisional RRO Members are national Reproduction Rights Organisations that are legal entities lawfully constituted according to the laws and usages of their country of origin.
+4.4 The Provisional RRO Members are national Reproduction Rights Organisations that are legal entities lawfully constituted according to the laws and usages of their country of origin.
 The Provisional RRO Members manage rights referred to in Article 3, but have not yet started.

 Article 5.
 Admission and membership

 Article 6.
-Registration and exclusion
+Resignation, termination, suspension and exclusion

-§6.
-A member who ceases to belong to the Association has no rights to the Association's assets.
+6.6 A member who ceases to belong to the Association has no rights to the Association's assets.

 Article 7.
 Membership fees structure